 - Set the remaining option as per the requirement (a description of each option is available below)

 What are the attributes of the ‘CSV Data Set Config’ element?

 - Name: To provide “CSV Data Set Config” name

 - Comments: To provide comments (if any)

 - File Name: Name or relative path of the file to be read.
-If the file(s) is/are stored in Apache JMeter bin folder then the only name is enough (with extension) otherwise give full path along with file name.
+If the file(s) is/are stored in the Apache JMeter bin folder then the only name is enough (with extension) otherwise give the full path along with the file name.
 Relative file names are resolved with respect to the path of the active test plan.
 For distributed testing, the CSV file must be stored on the server host system in the correct relative directory to where the JMeter server is started.
-Absolute file names are also supported, but note that they are unlikely to work in remote mode unless the remote server has the same directory structure.
+Absolute file names are also supported but note that they are unlikely to work in remote mode unless the remote server has the same directory structure.
 If the same physical file is referenced in two different ways – e.g. csvdata.txt and ./csvdata.txt – then these are treated as different files.
 If the OS does not distinguish between upper and lower case, csvData.TXT would also be opened separately.

 - File Encoding: The encoding to be used to read the file, if not the platform default

 - Variable Names (comma-delimited): List of variable names separated by the comma.
 JMeter supports CSV header lines: if the variable name field is empty, then the first line of the file is read and interpreted as the list of column names.
 The names must be separated by the delimiter character.
 They can be quoted using double quotes.